 This situation disrupted implementation of the programmes in the field.
-Countries funded under the ROMACT programme, including four evaluation countries (Bulgaria, Hungary, Romania, and the Slovak Republic), were more seriously impacted than countries funded under the ROMED Programme, which include three evaluation focus countries (FYROM, Portugal and Ukraine).
+Countries funded under the ROMACT programme, including four evaluation countries (Bulgaria, Hungary, Romania, and the Slovak Republic), were more seriously impacted than countries funded under the ROMED Programme, which include three evaluation focus countries ("the former Yugoslav Republic of Macedonia", Portugal and Ukraine).
 While the negative impact on the ROMED programme was mitigated by the CoE's 50% budget share, the CoE's 20% contribution to the ROMACT programme was not sufficient to cover all the needs of the programme for the period in question.